formkiq/docs.formkiq.com/docs/how-tos/migration-core-to-enterprise.md

 ```

 :::note
-The FileSync CLI profile must resolve AWS credentials that can read the source table and write to the target table.
+The FormKiQ CLI profile must resolve AWS credentials that can read the source table and write to the target table.
 For cross-account migrations, use an AWS role or credentials that have access to both tables.
 :::

 ## Step 4: Identify the Source and Target S3 Buckets